 Click below to view full PDF article

-Unaudited consolidated interim results for the six months ended 31 August 2019 and interim dividend announcement
+Unaudited Consolidated Results for the six months ended 31 August 2023 and Cash Dividend Declaration

 (Incorporated in the Republic of South Africa)

 Share code: AEL

 UNAUDITED CONSOLIDATED RESULTS FOR THE SIX MONTHS ENDED 31 AUGUST 2023 AND CASH DIVIDEND DECLARATION

 – Strong operational execution driving pleasing results from core continuing operations.

 – Effective 1 July 2023 Altron Managed Solutions sold the ATM Hardware and Support Business (the “ATM Business”).

 – Revenue of R4.3 billion, up 4% (11%(2) growth excluding the ATM Business).

 – EBITDA of R724 million, grew 21% (26%(2) growth excluding the ATM Business).

 – Operating Profit improved 25% to R362 million (32%(2) growth excluding the ATM Business).